Tutorial: Using cluster auto scaling with the AWS Management Console

 -

-At this point in the tutorial, you should have two Auto Scaling groups with one capacity provider for each of them.
-The capacity providers have Amazon ECS managed scaling enabled.
-A cluster was created and five tasks are running.
+At this point in the tutorial, you should have a cluster with five tasks running and an Auto Scaling group with a capacity provider.
+The capacity provider has Amazon ECS managed scaling enabled.

 We can verify that everything is working properly by viewing the CloudWatch metrics, the Auto Scaling group settings, and finally the Amazon ECS cluster task count.